volodymyrhudyma/blog/content/blog/exclamation-mark-operator-in-typescript.md

 The above code works just fine.

-However, we should be extremely careful when using it, since it can produce unexpected behavior if the **value** is indeed **undefined**.
+However, we should be extremely careful when using it, as it can lead to unexpected behavior if the **value** is actually **undefined**.

 ## When Is It Useful?

-Now, when we know what is the Non-Null Assertion Operator, then next thing is to learn some real-world use cases, because it may seem useless at the beginning.
+Now that we know what Non-Null Assertion Operator is, the next thing we need to do is learn some real-world use cases, because at first it may seem useless.

 #### Search For An Item That Exists In A List

-In some cases you are sure that an item exists in a list and you might want to search for it:
+In some cases, you are sure that an element is present in a list, and you may want to search for it:

 ```typescript
 interface Config {